unparalleled-js/docs-1/docs/connectors/mysql.md

 | timestamp     | Time with no TZ | Workato workspace timezone assumed.
 Converted to UTC before insertion with +00:00 tz | No TZ assumed.
 Inserted as is    |
 | timestamp     | Time with TZ    | Converted to UTC before insertion | Converted to database timezone in connection setting timezone before insertion   |

-::: warning
+::: warning Note
-Selecting a static calendar date or using timestamps from Workato connectors often have your Workspace timezone assumed.
-Be sure to strip these timezones when necessary.
+When using the calendar datepicker for date/datetime/timestamp fields, times are defined using your Workato workspace timezone.
 :::

 ### Single row vs batch of rows